Egyptian life and culture

 - Both men and women wore make-up.
 The wealthier people were, the more make-up they’d wear.

-- Egypt was part of Greece, and then the Roman Empire.
+- Egypt was conquered by Rome and became part of the Roman Empire.

 - c7500 BCPeople began to build homes and farm in the Nile Valley